benhagen/dynamomite/README.md

-dynomomite
+dynamomite
 ==========

-A "simple" abstraction layer to Amazon's DynamoDB
+A "simple" abstraction layer to Amazon's DynamoDB.

-Dynomomite turns DynamoDB into "dict-like" Python objects.
+Dynamomite turns DynamoDB into "dict-like" Python objects.
+I like DynanamoDB.
+It's free tier works out well for small projects; plus, you can pay for more.
+The standard boto dynamo interface is straightforward enough ... but I enjoy things as simple as possible.

 Why? ...
 I dunno, it seemed like a good idea at the time.